 Starbucks’ FantasyTail Frappuccino turns heads in Malaysia

-Pastel and pink food make for great pictures – which explained why Malaysians were more than excited to hear that Starbucks’ pastel and mermaid-inspired FantasyTail Frappuccino was finally hitting our shores after making waves in Taiwan.
+Pastel and pink food make for great pictures – which explained why Malaysians were more than excited to hear that Starbucks’ pastel and mermaid tail-inspired FantasyTail Frappuccino was finally hitting our shores after making waves in Taiwan.

 Many Malaysians got their hands on this fun drink and shared their creative snaps of it since it was made available on Starbucks Malaysia’s Summer Menu on 29th May 2020.
 But not everyone can say that they got the IG-worthy shot that they expected – especially one Malaysian netizen whose order of the drink came with a “FantasyTail” that looked like a real fish tail.